 These flags control aspects of TTYIN's behavior.
 Some have already been mentioned.
-All are initially set to T.
+In Interlisp-D, the flags are all initially set to \mathbf{T} .

-?ACTIVATEFLG
+?ACTIVATEFLG [Variable]

 If true, enables the feature whereby ? lists alternative completions from the current spelling list.